 VRX also has a non-binding memorandum of understanding ("MOU") with Xodus Group Pty Ltd to explore the future supply of renewable hydrogen to the Company's silica sand projects and potential, nearby glass manufacturing facilities.

-By committing to operating its business in a low carbon manner and in accordance with high ESG standards, VRX aims to reduce risk, build resilience into its operations and drive long-term, sustainable value for its stakeholders.
+VRX's commitment to low-carbon operations and high ESG standards reduces risk, enhances resilience and drives long-term value for stakeholders.